 by anthony on 10/23/13 at 10:18 am

-Booking airline tickets is one of the most common online tasks.
-Every time users book a flight they have to use the date picker widget to pick a leave and return date.
-The way date pickers work today can make selecting dates slow and confusing for users.
+Booking an airline ticket is one of the most common online tasks.
+Every time users book a flight they have to use the calendar widget to pick a leave and return date.
+The way calendar widgets work today can make picking date ranges slow and confusing for users.

 Users have to pick their leave and return date in separate fields.
 This makes the fields feel less together, which can cause users to mix up their dates.
 It also auto-fills in the return date field with the leave date they pick further confusing them.
 The bi-monthly calendar closes after they pick their leave date and opens again when users click the return field.
 This forces users to have to process their dates over again.

-Traditional date pickers are not as easy to use as a unified one.
-It not only makes picking dates faster, but it displays the dates to the user clearer.
-If this approach can make booking airline tickets easier, it’s time for more sites to adopt it.
+Traditional calendar widgets are not as easy to use as a unified one.
+It not only makes picking dates faster, but it displays the dates in a clearer way.
+If this approach can make booking airline tickets easier more sites should adopt it.